Orbis Launches on Ceramic Mainnet to Supercharge Social on Web3

 - Equips developers with easy-to-add social modules to plug into their applications

-- (Coming soon) Users can join Orbis using different chains such as Cosmos or Solana can interact
+- (Coming soon) Users can join Orbis using different chains such as Cosmos or Solana

 Hundreds of Possibilities With Orbis Protocol